Frequently Asked Questions

 With our clients traveling from so many different countries internationally, we have developed under our 'Information' tab above, an 'Airlines and Africa' page.
 This page contains tips and suggestions of what airlines and routings you may need to consider for your desired safari destination where we operate.

-On request of a booking an account # will be provided to make a direct deposit or wire transfer to our account - Most banks and trusts can perform this procedure.
-All trips are listed in US$.
+On request of a booking you will be provided details to mail a cheque, make a direct deposit, or wire transfer to our account - Most banks and trusts can perform this procedure.
+All trips are listed in US$ as a general rule.
 NB The US$ is the most widely accepted currency other than local currency within Africa.

-Note all bank charges are the sole responsibility of the payee not Jackson's African Safaris & Vintage Destinations.
+Note all bank charges are the sole responsibility of the payee not Jackson's African Safaris.

 - Cancellation penalties